thavlik/vpn-operator/README.md

   name: my-mask
   namespace: default
 spec:
-  # You can optionally require the Mask be assigned specific Providers.
+  # You can optionally require the Mask be assigned Providers with
-  # These value will correspond to Providers' metadata.labels["vpn.beebs.dev/provider"]
+  # specific tags.
+These value correspond to a Provider's spec.tags
   #providers: ["my-vpn"]
 ```